page-up-arrow

 A Family Education Series on Obsessive-Compulsive Disorder in Children and Adolescents: The ABC's of OCD Seminar (held quarterly)

-Booster Groups - Please note that due to ongoing physical distancing requirements during the Covid-19 Pandemic, we have now moved our Booster Groups to an online format using the secure video platform Zoom.
+Booster Groups - Booster Groups are offered using the secure video platform Zoom.
 Anyone wanting to participate in a Virtual Booster Group will need to meet the following requirements:

 - Access to a secure Internet connection and a device such as a smartphone, laptop, desktop, tablet, etc with a camera feature.